Assessment of averaged 1D models for column adsorption with 3D computational experiments

-In what follows we assume that the domain is composed of a set of periodically arranged spherical grains whose centres are separated by a distance of size $\ell\ll \mathcal{L}$ (see Figure~\ref{fig:domSpheres}), where $\mathcal{L}$ is the adsorption length scale that will be determined later.
-We also define the small parameter $\e=\ell/\mathcal{L}$.
+In what follows we will assume that the domain is composed of a set of periodically arranged spherical grains whose centres are separated by a distance of size $\ell\ll \mathcal{L}$ (see Figure~\ref{fig:domSpheres}), being $\mathcal{L}$ an adsorption length scale that will be determined later.
+We also define the small parameter $\e=\ell/\mathcal{L}\ll 1$.
 We note that $|\Omega_s|$ is the union of a set of spheres with the same radius, and therefore $|\Omega_s|/|\partial\Omega_s|=r/3<\ell/3 =\cal{O}(\e)$ is the inverse of the specific surface area of a spherical grain.
 We also define the following non-dimensional variables

 where $\tau$ is the adsorption time scale that is given by

 $\mathcal{L}$ is the corresponding length scale which will be determined later, and $q_\textrm{max}$ is the maximum concentration that the adsorbent can retain.
 Dropping the hats and using the following constants,